-&quot;A. Yes.
+"A. Yes.
 He stated that he didn't want me in the first place, that he had requested a historic preservation planner for the position, which was several grades below my management position level."

-&quot;Q. Prior to [the then unknown attempt to fire respondent, one year prior to his actual dismissal], did you receive a rating?
+"Q. Prior to [the then unknown attempt to fire respondent, one year prior to his actual dismissal], did you receive a rating?

-&quot;A. Yes, I did, in October [1982].
+"A. Yes, I did, in October [1982].

-&quot;Q. Let me hand you that rating, which is Plaintiff's Exhibit 92, and ask you to look at the second page thereof.
-In that rating, does it make paring respondent's service ratings after the Serra sculpture incident, his superiors followed a "highly unusual" procedure that may have violated the City's personnel regulations.
-Moreover, management officials who were involved in implementing the decision to transfer respondent to a menial asany statement about your qualifications or your overqualifications for the position?
+"Q. Let me hand you that rating, which is Plaintiff's Exhibit 92, and ask you to look at the second page thereof.
+In that rating, does it make any statement about your qualifications or your overqualifications for the position?